- Latin America

 Room 5 - Shares a veranda with Room 6 (which also has its own children's room).
 Has views down into the dam; two large single beds.

-Room 6 - Shares a verandah with Room 5 and so ideal for a family of six.
+Room 6 - Shares a veranda with Room 5 and so ideal for a family of six.
 Has a children's room downstairs (the children's room is only suitable for small children - small beds!) but is very colourful; the two bedrooms in Room 6 share a bathroom, which is upstairs adjacent to the parents' bedroom; more amazing views from the bath and shower!

-Borana Villa (Rooms 7 & 8 under the same roof) - Perfect for families travelling together; Room 7 is a twin room ensuite; Room 8 is a double room ensuite; there is a shared plunge pool in front of Room 8; both rooms share a verandah area with views down into the dam and more amazing views from the bathroom.
+Borana Villa (Rooms 7 & 8 under the same roof) - Perfect for families travelling together; Room 7 is a twin room ensuite; Room 8 is a double room ensuite; there is a shared plunge pool in front of Room 8; both rooms share a veranda with views down into the dam and more amazing views from the bathroom.

 Borana Lodge: Open all year.
 There are no set arrival or departure days and stays of any length are possible.